rscheinberg/Insert-Name-Here/README.md

 For each possible path...
 - if the player is at an invalid position, //This should not be in the helper function, but in the original method
     - return false
-- else if this path results in a dead end,
-    - go back one path and repeat the Algorithm
-- else,
-  - if this path is the treasure,
+- else if this path is the treasure,
     - return true
 - else,
     - invoke the recursive abstraction

 ## Classes & Methods: